 How Jay says it at South Bend Global Cannabis Liberation Day

 Marijuana is a word that they used to make a law, to outlaw the world’s foremost renewable resource plant.
 Using a Mexican word, with the implication that only Negroes and Mexicans and other lowlifes of color, were the people who use this stuff.
-Therefore it must be dangerous, and an apartheid, cracker, 1930’s.
+Therefore it must be dangerous.
+So in an apartheid, cracker, 1930’s.
 America.
 When you read a newspaper article that said Mexicans on marijuana, slashed their fathers and mothers uh, heads apart, you believed it.
 Because you’d believe anything negative that was said to you about someone of another color.
 When they wanted to pass the law against marijuana, cannabis.

 Basically, there are two people who found out what was going on at the last minute and complained the congress back in 1937, when they first made their marijuana law.
 There would have been a lot more people, but people didn’t know what marijuana was unless they believed the lying newspaper articles of William Randolph Hearst, a man who not only owned a lot of newspapers and printing presses, but also owned a lot of trees.
 We’ll get to that later.
 So I don’t use marijuana and I don’t think you should use marijuana either.

 You should use the word cannabis and I’ll, make it easy for you.
 Cannabis.
 Since it’s a multi-faceted thing and it’s got a million and one uses.
 You want to be specific with someone.
 First case in point, the recreation or what we call personal use of cannabis.